Abelsonite: Description

 Abelsonite is semitransparent and pink-purple, dark greyish purple, pale purplish red, or reddish brown in color.
 The mineral occurs as thin laths or plates or small aggregates up to 1 cm.
 The mineral is soluble in benzene and acetone and is insoluble in water, dilute hydrochloric acid, and dilute nitric acid.

 Occurrence and formation

 The mineral is known only from the Parachute Creek Member of the Green River Formation.
 It has been known from the Uinta Basin in Utah since its discovery and from the Piceance Basin in Colorado since 1985.
 Abelsonite occurs in association with albite, analcime, dolomite, mica, orthoclase, pyrite, and quartz.

 Abelsonite is a secondary mineral that formed in fractures, vugs, and bedding planes of oil shale.
 The mineral probably formed from diagenesis of chlorophyll, likely chlorophyll a, which was transported as an aqueous solution into a favorable geologic setting.

+Alternative source are Methanogen Archea, where close compound is used in Cofactor F430 critical for methane production.

 In 2003, abelsonite was fully synthesized for the first time.